 6. Keep Gear and Clothing Dry

 All of it.
 At all times.
 Stuff doesn’t dry out in the winter as it does during the rest of the year when the sun is shining, temps are warmer and days are longer; if your stuff gets wet in the winter, it’s likely to stay that way.
 So protect it from moisture at all costs.
 That goes for the clothing you’re wearing, too.
 Opt for waterproof (or at least water-resistant) pants and jackets, use gaiters to keep the snow out of your boots, and waterproof gloves to keep those delicate hands warm and dry.
 If you can do that, you’ll be golden.
-Pack it all in dry bags or waterproof stuff sacks and wear waterproof gaiters over your boots.
+Pack it all in dry bags or waterproof stuff sacks.

 7. Use the Right Gear

-The “right” gear probably includes insulated waterproof hiking boots, a four-season tent, a sleeping bag rated for temps below freezing, a sleeping pad with an R-value of at least 4, and really warm clothes.
+The “right” gear probably includes insulated waterproof hiking boots, a four-season tent or free-standing 3-season tent, a sleeping bag rated for temps below freezing, a sleeping pad with an R-value of at least 4, and really warm clothes.
 Lots of them.

 8. Don’t Hold it